ASHdevelopment/standards/javascript.md

 	}
 }
 ```
-When there is only one parameter, do not encased it in parenthesis.
+When there is only one parameter, do not encase it in parenthesis.

 ```javascript